python/cpython/Doc/library/multiprocessing.rst

 .. note::

-   Although it is posible to store a pointer in shared memory remember that this will refer to a location in the address space of a specific process.
+   Although it is possible to store a pointer in shared memory remember that this will refer to a location in the address space of a specific process.
    However, the pointer is quite likely to be invalid in the context of a second process and trying to dereference the pointer from the second process may cause a crash.